nalemian/online-store-consultant/README.md

 ## Changelog

-Here you can the stages of the development of our project: [Changelog]()
+Here you can find the stages of the development of our project: [Changelog]()

 ## License
 Here you can see license: [License]()